 The running back position is stacked this year.
 The talent at the top is phenomenal and people will have differing opinions on the class until the draft is over.
-With big names from big schools, people all over the country know the names of the top running backs, so let’s look at what makes them so special.
+With big names from big schools, people all over the country know the names of the top five running backs, so let’s look at what makes them so special.

 *Disclaimer*: I am ranking these players based off talent, injuries and other red flags will be factored into my final grade, but for now I am not taking them into account.

 Georgia’s offense isn’t as flashy as some of the other top teams in the country, but some of the plays D’Andre Swift makes will make you think otherwise.
 Swift possesses the ability to take any touch to the endzone and has the skills to make that possible, which is why he’s first on our top five running backs list.
 He is a mean runner that always keeps his legs churning and will carry defenders with him.
 He has good vision and lateral agility to let him cut to find the open running lanes.
 In the open field, Swift can make people miss with ease.
 He has a dead leg move that will leave defenders tripping over themselves.
 He has the receiving ability that’s becoming more and more necessary in the NFL.
 Swift is a tough runner and has taken some big hits at Georgia.
 His durability hasn’t shown any signs of lessening, but it could be possible in the NFL due to his tenacity and toughness.